-The Renaissance (Original Italian: Rinascimento, from rinascere “to be reborn”) was a cultural movement that spanned the period roughly from the 14th to the 17th century, beginning in Italy in the late Middle Ages and then spreading to the rest of Europe.
+The Renaissance (original Italian: “Rinascimento”, from rinascere “to be reborn”) was a cultural movement that spanned the period roughly from the 14th to the 17th centuries, beginning in Italy and then spreading to the rest of Europe.

 In so far as music is concerned, consensus among music historians has been to start the era around 1400 (at the end of the Medieval era), and to close it around 1600 (at the beginning of the Baroque period).
 During this period, the cello did not yet exist in the form that we now know it.
 The viola da gamba occupied the role of bass/tenor voice that the cello would gradually come to occupy in the Baroque and Classical periods.
 For this reason, the music presented here for cello, was all written originally for viola da gamba.